-- (1) The operator must use only approved maintenance compounds with the correct approval during processing operations or in the maintenance of processing areas, facilities and equipment. - (2) The operator must maintain a current register (list) of maintenance compounds on the premises. - (3) The operator must store maintenance compounds: - a) in a designated area identified on e.g. a site plan; and

-- b) in sealed labelled containers; and - c) clearly labelled with the name(s) of the maintenance compound as approved or as they appear in the list of approved maintenance compounds contained in specifications. - (4) The operator must use approved maintenance compounds in a way that minimises contamination including: - a) having directions for use must be readily; - b) training of personnel on the safe use; - c) having clearly identified containers and implements used for measuring or pouring of maintenance compounds to ensure no advertent secondary use of these containers; - d) having procedures for managing the disposition of any contaminated animal materials, products, associated things, surfaces, etc.; and - e) storing maintenance compounds in containers that don't contaminate the compounds (e.g. through leaching, etc.).
+- (1) The operator must use Oonly approved maintenance compounds with the correct approval may be used during processing operations or in the maintenance of processing areas, facilities and equipment.
+Despite subclause (1), the animal product operator may use an alternative maintenance compound provided the animal product operator has determined by analysis, that the compound and its intended use will not adversely affect the suitability for processing of animal material, or fitness for intended purpose of the animal product.
+All containers of maintenance compounds must be labelled in such a way as to clearly identify the maintenance compounds they contain, and approved maintenance compounds must be identified using the name specified in their approval. - (2) The operator must maintain a current register (list) of maintenance compounds on the premises. - (3) The operator must store maintenance compounds: - a) in a designated area identified on e.g. a site plan; and - b) in sealed labelled containers; and - c) clearly labelled with the name(s) of the maintenance compound as approved or as they appear in the list of approved maintenance compounds contained in specifications. - (4) The operator must use approved maintenance compounds in a way that minimises contamination including: - a) having directions for use must be readily; - b) training of personnel on the safe use; - a)c) having clearly identified containers and implements used for measuring or pouring of maintenance compounds to ensure no advertent secondary use of these containers; - d) having procedures for managing the disposition of any contaminated animal materials, products, associated things, surfaces, etc.; and - b)e) storing maintenance compounds in containers that don't contaminate the compounds (e.g. through leaching, etc.).